 It doesn’t make it okay that you had to experience this – but you will feel less alone and that your pain has at least been useful.

-That is why I am sharing all of this with you today and why I am turning my Friday column into a big shout-out to all my autoimmune disease homies out there trying to live their best lives.
+That is why I am sharing all of this with you today and giving a big shout-out to all my autoimmune disease homies out there trying to live their best lives.

 Do me a favor, if any of this resonated with you, or you have your own point to add – will you leave it in the comments below or send me an email?
 I love hearing from my readers.